martinbiel/LShapedSolvers.jl/README.md

 ```

 Note, that an LP capable `AbstractMathProgSolver` is required to solve emerging subproblems.
+Solver objects are obtained through the factory method `LShapedSolver`.
 The following variants of the L-shaped algorithm are implemented:

-1. L-shaped with multiple cuts (default): `LShapedSolver(:ls)`
+1. L-shaped with multiple cuts (default): `regularization = :none (default)`
-2. L-shaped with regularized decomposition: `LShapedSolver(:rd)`
+2. L-shaped with regularized decomposition: `regularization = :rd`
-3. L-shaped with trust region: `LShapedSolver(:tr)`
+3. L-shaped with trust region: `regularization = :tr`
-4. L-shaped with level sets: `LShapedSolver(:lv)`
+4. L-shaped with level sets: `regularization = :lv`

-Note, that `LShapedSolver(:rd)` and `LShapedSolver(:lv)` both require a QP capable `AbstractMathProgSolver` for the master problems.
+Note, that `:rd` and `:lv` both require a QP capable `AbstractMathProgSolver` for the master problems.
 If not available, setting the `linearize` keyword to `true` is an alternative.

-In addition, there is a distributed variant of each algorithm:

-1. Distributed L-shaped with multiple cuts: `LShapedSolver(:dls)`
-2. Distributed L-shaped with regularized decomposition: `LShapedSolver(:drd)`
-3. Distributed L-shaped with trust region: `LShapedSolver(:dtr)`
-4. Distributed L-shaped with level sets: `LShapedSolver(:dlv)`

-which requires adding processes with `addprocs` prior to execution.
+In addition, there is a distributed variant of each algorithm, which requires adding processes with `addprocs` prior to execution.
+The distributed variants are obtained by supplying `distributed = true` to `LShapedSolver`.

 Each algorithm has a set of parameters that can be tuned prior to execution.
 For a list of these parameters and their default values, use `?` in combination with the solver object.
 For example, `?LShaped` gives the parameter list of the default L-shaped algorithm.
 For a list of all solvers and their handle names, use `?LShapedSolver`.